AJV009/XeonAJ_AJV009/readme.md

 # Career Objective
 ### An opportunity to utilize my skills and and take my ablities in computing further.
 As am just getting started with AI, I expect to join a big community experimenting with AI technologies.

-# Skills, Experiences and Certificates
+# Experiences, Certificates and Skills
 ### Internship at R.B.Tech, Ahmednagar
 3 months training in PHP during 5th semester of Diploma in Computer Technology